latz-io/latz-io.github.io/_pages/cv.md

 {% include base_path %}

 ### Research and education
-I earned a doctoral degree (Dr. rer. nat.) from Technical University of Munich (TUM) in December 2019.
-The title of my thesis is "Exploring and exploiting hierarchies in Bayesian inverse problems".
-In Munich, I was a PhD student and a teaching assistant in the group of Elisabeth Ullmann since September 2016.
-Moreover, I was a member of the project [10.02/BAYES](https://www.igsse.gs.tum.de/index.php?id=87) within the [International Graduate School of Science and Engineering (IGSSE)](https://www.igsse.gs.tum.de/index.php?id=5).
+In December 2019 I earned a doctoral degree (Dr. rer. nat.) from Technical University of Munich (TUM).
+The title of my thesis is "Exploring and exploiting hierarchies in Bayesian inverse problems" and it was supervised by Elisabeth Ullmann.
+During my PhD I was part of the project [10.02/BAYES](https://www.igsse.gs.tum.de/index.php?id=87) within the [International Graduate School of Science and Engineering (IGSSE)](https://www.igsse.gs.tum.de/index.php?id=5).
-During my PhD, I stayed for three months at École polytechnique fédérale de Lausanne (EPFL), where I was able to collaborate with the groups of Fabio Nobile and Daniel Kressner.
+Moreover, I stayed for three months at École polytechnique fédérale de Lausanne (EPFL), where I was able to collaborate with the groups of Fabio Nobile and Daniel Kressner.

-Before moving to Munich as a PhD student, I studied Mathematics and Scientific Computing at [University of Trier, Germany](https://www.uni-trier.de/index.php?id=2020), and [University of Warwick, UK](https://csc.warwick.ac.uk).
+Before moving to Munich as a PhD student in September 2016, I studied Mathematics and Scientific Computing at [University of Trier, Germany](https://www.uni-trier.de/index.php?id=2020), and [University of Warwick, UK](https://csc.warwick.ac.uk).
 I obtained my Abitur (German high school diploma, matriculation examination) from [Otto-Hahn-Gymnasium, Saarbrücken, Germany](http://www.ohg-sb.de).

 ### Personal life
-In my personal life, I am passionate about music and arts: I have been playing in various rock, pop, and jazz bands since the age of 14-15.
+In my personal life I am passionate about music and arts: I have been playing in various rock, pop, and jazz bands since the age of 14-15.
 For a couple of years now, I have also been painting (aquarelle) and printing (linocuts).
 Here, I show a linocut of mine called *Downstairs to the Moon* (2017):

 ![linocut](https://raw.githubusercontent.com/latz-io/latz-io.github.io/master/moon_print.jpg)